AlexSapoznikov/comment-to-doc/tests-output.md

 prop1      | type1 | a bit longer description
 prop2222   | type2 | specific description here
 prop333333 | type3 | short one

+# This should be added at the end of the doc file